 also available.
 Further information about the degrees and certificates/diplomas offered

-There is collaboration between the Departments in the School of
+There is collaboration between the Departments in the Faculty of

 Computing and Mathematical Sciences, to